Generic selectors

 Plenty of football clubs will still have tickets available on the day of the game or will have a ‘pay at the gate' facility, particularly for those further down the football pyramid.

-Those involved may be club staff who perform other roles during the week or maybe part-time for when the ticket office opens on a match day.
-In non-league, this remit is one of many that will be taken up by volunteers.
+Those involved may be club staff who perform other roles during the week or part-timers for when the ticket office opens on a match day.
+In non-league, volunteers are mostly involved in matchday ticketing.

 Football bar staff

 In the concourse, you will find outlets for fans to get something to eat or a drink.
-The many outlets in the big stadiums require plenty of staff to keep things ticking over and especially to keep up with the demand for beer from thirsty supporters.
+The many outlets in the big stadiums require plenty of staff to keep things ticking over, especially in keeping up with the demand for beer from thirsty supporters.

 This is the case in England, but in Scotland, the sale of alcohol in general admission areas (in the stands) is not permitted.

-From around 90 minutes before kick-off, a steady stream will gather and congregate under the stand to have a drink, some banter and get the atmosphere going.
+Usually around 90 minutes before kick-off, a steady stream will gather under the stand to have a drink, some banter and get the atmosphere going.
 It is very much a football thing!

 Again, casual staff will be required to keep the food and drink replenished, to organise and tidy as the day goes on.